MicrosoftDocs/sql-docs/docs/reporting-services/url-access-parameter-reference.md

 ### Snapshot

-Renders a report based on a report history snapshot.
+Render a report based on a report history snapshot.
 For more information, see [Render a report history snapshot using URL access](../reporting-services/render-a-report-history-snapshot-using-url-access.md).

 For example, to retrieve a report history snapshot dated `2003-04-07` with a time stamp of `13:40:02` on a report server in native mode: